 Sometimes, this comes down to culture - i.e. differences in values and how this translates into the way someone carries themselves at work.

-To illustrate where these differences come from this blog is going to explore how people across the world view values in contrasting ways.
+To illustrate where these differences come from, we are going to explore how people across the world view values in contrasting ways.

 Think about the questions yourself and how you would answer.